ryverine/Word-Guess-Game/README.md

 A string representation of the secret word.
 It is set to blank by default, but is updated whenever getSecretWord() is called

+### secretWordTracker[] : character array

+Array that letters of the secret word are added to one at a time as they are guessed.
+This became neccessary when I started using images of letters to display the secret word, instead of text.

 ### secretWord[] : character array

 This is an array where each index holds a character of the secret word.
 We initalize and update secretWord[] by calling getSecretWord().
 This must happen after words[] is created.

 ### userInput : string